ThirVondukr/passlib/docs/lib/passlib.hash.cisco_pix.rst

 Format & Algorithm
 ==================
-Cisco PIX hashes consist of a 12 byte digest, encoded as a 16 character :data:`HASH64 <passlib.utils.h64>`-encoded string.
+Cisco PIX / ASA hashes consist of a 12 byte digest, encoded as a 16 character :data:`HASH64 <passlib.utils.h64>`-encoded string.
 An example hash (of ``"password"``) is ``"NuLKvvWGg.x9HEKO"``.

-The digest is calculated as follows:
+The PIX / ASA digests are calculated as follows:

 1. The password is encoded using an ``ASCII``-compatible encoding (all known references are strict 7-bit ascii, and Passlib uses ``UTF-8`` to provide unicode support).

-2. If the hash is associated with a user account and provided password is less than 28 characters, append the first four bytes of the user account name to the end of the password.
+2. If the hash is associated with a user account, append the first four bytes of the user account name to the end of the password.
 If the hash is NOT associated with a user account (e.g. it's the "enable" password), this step should be omitted.

+   For :class:`!cisco_asa`,
+   this step is omitted if the password is 28 bytes or more.

-3. For password lengths 12 characters or less, the password should be truncated to 16 bytes, or the right side NULL padded to 16 bytes, as appropriate.
-For PIX/ASA code 7.0 or newer, password lengths up to 32 are supported.
+3. The password should be truncated to 16 bytes, or the right side NULL padded to 16 bytes, as appropriate.

-   Passwords 12 or less characters in length are not altered in operation.
-Password of a length of 13 - 32 characters
-   will be padded or truncated to 32 bytes as appropriate.
+   For :class:`!cisco_asa`,
+   if the password is 13 or more bytes, the truncate/padding size is increased to 32 bytes.

 4. Run the result of step 3 through MD5.

 5. Discard every 4th byte of the 16-byte MD5 hash, starting
    with the 4th byte.

 6. Encode the 12-byte result using :data:`HASH64 <passlib.utils.h64>`.

 Security Issues